maggick/cra.vim/readme.md

 Saturday and Sunday are pre-filled with `XX`

 Public Holiday are pre-filled with `FE`.
-Only french public holiday for year 2014 are known.
+Only french public holiday for years 2013 and 2014 are known.

 ## Step 2 : Fill the timesheet by replacing `--` with a value